Contents

 Since invoices are processed faster, you can pay your vendors faster.

-Let’s say you pay $500,000 per month at Net 30 terms and your vendors offer you an early payment discount.
+You pay $500,000 monthly at Net 30 terms, and your vendors offer an early payment discount.

 For example: 2% 15 Net 30.

-That means the vendor would offer you a 2% discount if the invoice is paid within 15 days.
+The vendor would offer a 2% discount if the invoice is paid within 15 days.

 That is a savings of $10,000.

-Now some of you might be thinking what if I don’t have enough cash flow to pay the vendor.
+Some of you might be thinking, what if I don’t have enough cash flow to pay the vendor?

-What If I am using AR (Accounts receivable) to finance AP (Accounts Payable).
+What If I use AR (Accounts receivable) to finance AP (Accounts Payable)?
 In other words, you are borrowing capital to pay off your liabilities (vendor invoices).

-These are valid points, let do some math.
+These are valid points; let’s do some math.

 And assume you pay $500,000/month earlier than when it is due.

-With the above example of 2% 15 Net 30, you would land up paying this invoice 15 days sooner.
+With the above example of 2% 15 Net 30, you would pay this invoice 15 days sooner.

 The cost of capital is $3,082